 Who We Are and What We Do

 The City of Mountain Home Animal Shelter is overseen by the Investigations Bureau of the City of Mountain Home Police Department (MHPD).
-The animal shelter services the City of Mountain Home, Idaho as well as its area of impact.
-The animal shelter is in charge of caring for stray animals until they are adopted, as well as responding to animal control calls.
+The animal shelter services Mountain Home as well as its area of impact.
+The animal shelter is in charge of caring for stray animals until adopted, as well as responding to animal control calls.
 We are open to the public Monday through Saturday.
-MHPD responds to all after-hours animal calls including, animal bites and stray dogs.
+MHPD responds to all after-hours animal calls including animal bites and stray dogs.

 ServicesBack to Top

-The animal shelter provides animal control for the city of Mountain Home.
-Included but not limited to stray dogs, animal welfare and neglect, animal nuisance complaints and compliance with all animal ordinance.
+The animal shelter provides animal control for Mountain Home.
+Included but not limited to stray dogs, animal welfare and neglect, animal nuisance complaints and animal ordinance compliance.
 The Mountain Home Animal Shelter does not have jurisdiction outside of the city limits.
 For any animal issue located in the county, please contact a deputy at the Elmore County Sheriff’s Department at 208-587-2100 Search City Code and Ordinances

 The animal shelter provides stray holds and adoption services for dogs and cats.
 Typically, stray animals are held for a minimum of 7 days in order to give their owners time to reunite with them.
 It also helps ensure the animal is in good health before being placed for adoption.
 After the stray hold, the animal is put up for public adoption.
 Our adoption fee is $30.00 and half price discount for those over 55 years of age.
 The animal is required to be fixed within 60 days of adoption, as required by city ordinance.
 If a specific type of animal is not available at the time, a special request can be entered into our “Pets Wanted” binder.
 This binder is maintained to enable contact with a potential adopter when an animal matching the request becomes available at the shelter.
 For current and available pets for adoption, visit our Facebook Page.